Dstaikos/math-skills/README.md

-<h1> This Program takes numbers as input, one from each line of the input file and calculates:</h1>
+<h1> This Program takes numbers as input, one from each line of the input file and calculates the:</h1>

 <h3>
 • Average

 • Median

 • Variance

 • Standard Deviation